 Read more about what is GERD disease, how to identify it, its symptoms, and more details.

 After meals, it typically causes the sensation of burning stomach pain or can even cause chest pain toward the sternum.
-Gastroesophageal reflux disease, on the other hand, is a chronic condition characterized by persistent, recurring acid reflux, causing intermittent and continuous irritation of the esophagus at least twice a week for several weeks.
+Gastroesophageal reflux disease, on the other hand, is a chronic condition characterized by persistent, recurring acid reflux, causing intermittent and continuous irritation of the oesophagus at least twice a week for several weeks.

 A few common symptoms of GERD are given below: